 Embed Code.
 Your infographic should be accompanied by HTML code that anyone can easily copy and paste into their website or blog in order to embed your infographic there.

 The embed code is usually placed within a TEXTAREA text box and will include a ALT and TITLE tags containing the search phrase for which you want to optimize.
 The URL the graphic links to should be your landing page.
-This code also often includes a text link to the landing page beneath the graphic itself.

 Social Sharing.
-Also accompanying your infographic–both above and below it–should be social media sharing buttons for Google+, Twitter, Facebook (Like and/or Share), Pinterest and LinkedIn (if appropriate) so that people who want to share the infographic with their social networks can easily do so.
+Also accompanying your infographic–both above and below it–should be social media sharing buttons for Twitter, Facebook (Like and/or Share), Pinterest and LinkedIn (if appropriate) so that people who want to share the infographic with their social networks can easily do so.

-Owned Media.
 Share the landing page for your infographic through all of your own channels such as Facebook, Twitter and email.